STXT - Semantic Text

 A node may optionally include a namespace:

-Name (namespace.normal):
+Name (normal.namespace):

-Name (@namespace.special):
+Name (@special.namespace):

 The node name is taken from the text between:

-On that fragment, apply:
+On that fragment, the following is applied:

 The result of this normalization is the node name.